TheBrockEllis/thebrockellis.github.io/_posts/2018-05-09-Importance-of-pen-and-paper-in-learning.md

 image: "2018-05-09.jpg"
 ---

-tl;dr I always carry a pen behind my ears.
+tl;dr I always carry a pen behind my ear.
 This is why.

 ---